Ethel Merman: Early career

 In 1943, Merman was a featured performer in the film Stage Door Canteen and opened in another Porter musical, Something for the Boys, produced by Michael Todd.
 In 1944, she was set to star as the title character in the musical play Sadie Thompson with a score by Vernon Duke and Howard Dietz, directed and produced by Rouben Mamoulian.
 The musical play was based on the short story "Rain" by W. Somerset Maugham.
 The serious nature of the production was a departure from Merman's string of successful musical comedies.
 During rehearsals, Merman had difficulties memorizing the lyrics, and she blamed Dietz for his use of sophisticated and foreign words.
 She had her husband tone down some of the lyrics.
 Dietz took exception to Merman's singing the altered lyrics and gave her an ultimatum to sing his original lyrics or leave the show.
 In response, Merman withdrew from the production.
 Commentators have speculated that Merman's departure was probably due to her reluctance to assume such a serious role in her first dramatic musical.
-June Havoc left her starring role in Mexican Hayride and assumed the role instead.
+June Havoc left her starring role in Mexican Hayride and assumed the role, instead.
 Sadie Thompson opened on Broadway on November 16, 1944, to mixed reviews.
 Havoc received almost uniformly favorable reviews.
 Reactions to the score and the book were mixed, with the score called "undistinguished."
 The show only lasted 60 performances and closed on January 6, 1945.

-In August 1945, while in the hospital recovering from the Caesarean birth of her second child, Merman was visited by Dorothy Fields, proposed she star as Annie Oakley in a musical her brother Herbert and she were writing with Jerome Kern.
+In August 1945, while in the hospital recovering from the caesarean birth of her second child, Merman was visited by Dorothy Fields, who proposed she star as Annie Oakley in a musical her brother Herbert and she were writing with Jerome Kern.
 Merman accepted, but in November, Kern suffered a stroke while in New York City visiting Richard Rodgers and Oscar Hammerstein (the producers of the show) and died a few days later.
 Rodgers and Hammerstein invited Irving Berlin to replace Kern, and the result was Annie Get Your Gun, which opened on May 16, 1946, at the Imperial Theatre, where it ran for nearly three years and 1,147 performances.
 During this time, Merman took only two vacations and missed only two performances due to illness.
 Merman lost her role in the film version to Judy Garland (who eventually was replaced by Betty Hutton), but starred in a Broadway revival two decades later at Lincoln Center alongside Bruce Yarnell, who was cast as Frank E. Butler, Annie Oakley's husband and manager.
 Yarnell was 27 years younger than Merman.